 Becky began playing the piano when she was five, and her mom taught her to read and write music so she could write down her compositions.
 Her dad entertained Becky and her siblings with his funny original stories; she was always easily enchanted by the heroic exploits, the quirky twists, and the faraway places of fiction and folktales.

 After a childhood filled with music in Minnetonka, Minnesota, and Old Greenwich, Connecticut, Becky went to Colgate University intending NOT to major in music because she had done so much of it already – but it didn’t take her too long to realize that being in the midst of music was the place where she felt the most at home.
 After graduation – speaking of home! – she moved to Brattleboro, Vermont.
 And almost immediately she found the small town she had been looking for without even knowing she was on a quest!

-Becky moved to Portsmouth NH for ten years, and then returned to “hometown” Brattleboro with husband and family in 1992, and has lived in the area ever since.
-She has taught storytelling and music to graduate students at Antioch University in Keene, and is often musical director for performances at the New England Youth Theatre.
-Becky is on both New Hampshire and Vermont Arts Council rosters as a performing artist (storyteller and musician) and she offers programs and performances in New England and further afield.
-She is currently the music teacher at Wardsboro Elementary School, the organist and choir director at 2nd Congregational Church in Londonderry, Vermont, and the musical director for the musical theatre program at the Putney School.
-Becky continues to be director for the Brattleboro Women’s Chorus, a wonderful non-auditioned community chorus she founded in 1996.
+Becky moved to Portsmouth NH for ten years, and then returned to “hometown” Brattleboro with her husband and family in 1992 and has lived in the area ever since.
+In recent years, she has taught storytelling and music at Antioch University in Keene, directed musicals at the New England Youth Theatre and the Putney School, and taught elementary school music in southeastern Vermont towns.
+Becky currently is the organist and choir director at the Second Congregational Church in Londonderry, Vermont, and directs two women’s choruses: Animaterra, in Keene, NH, and the Brattleboro Women’s Chorus, which she founded in 1996.